Amy Winehouse: Early life

 Many of Winehouse's maternal uncles were professional jazz musicians.
-Amy's paternal grandmother, Cynthia, had been a singer and had dated the English jazz saxophonist Ronnie Scott.
-She and Amy's parents influenced Amy's interest in jazz.
-Her father, Mitch, often sang Frank Sinatra songs to her, and whenever she was chastised at school, she would sing "Fly Me to the Moon" before going up to the headmistress to be told off.
-Winehouse's parents separated when she was nine, and she lived with her mother in Whetstone, London and stayed with her father and his girlfriend in Hatfield Heath, Essex on weekends.
+Her paternal grandmother, Cynthia, had been a singer and dated jazz saxophonist Ronnie Scott.
+Cynthia, along with Winehouse's parents, nurtured Winehouse's early interest in jazz.
+Mitch would frequently sing and play the songs of jazz musicians like Frank Sinatra and Tony Bennett around the house, and when reprimanded at school, Winehouse would sing "Fly Me to the Moon" before seeing the headmistress.
+Her parents separated when she was nine, after which she lived with her mother and her boyfriend in Whetstone, London, and spent weekends with her father and his girlfriend in Hatfield Heath, Essex.